- March 21, 2016: I celebrated my 22nd trip around the sun by enjoying a cozy dinner in Carrboro, NC with good beer and great friends.

 I devised two time lines parallel in reality yet divergent in perception.
 The top, a quantitative timeline which depicts how much time passed between each birthday.
 Like little pink houses, every year is equadistance apart.

 On the bottom, a metaphysical timeline depicting the speed time seemed to pass between each birthday.
 Living hour to hour day by day keeps old age at bay.
-Just like my height and weight at my 3 month check up, 2k19 is off the charts.
-(Yeahhh I was a real chunker of a baby.)
 At this point I don’t think I will turn 25 for at least another three years.

 What I’m trying to get at in a roundabout Rita way is that time is a funny concept.
 It’s one that just makes you LOL (that stands for languish out loud right?)
 Man constructed time, then decided to live by it, but now largely swears at it.
 Why?
 Time is just relative, so I say treat it like your eccentric uncle who’s slightly out of touch with reality after taking one too many acid trips at Woodstock.
 As for me, I stopped marking my years within the parameter of March 21st to March 20th, nor do I consider January 1st to December 31st the bookends of a year.
 Instead my annual fare begins on October 11th and ends on October 10th.
 Why?
 This was the day I started traveling.